-The committee is required to report annually to the Metro Council regarding the progress of the zoo bond measure improvements, spending trends and cost projections, and project modifications.
-This document satisfies that requirement.
-This committee helps ensure the best value for the voters' investment and provides this report to the community as part of its oversight and stewardship.

-In addition to the bond reporting requirements, the committee reviews other requirements and goals for the program.
-These include the state requirement that 1.5 percent of construction costs on eligible projects be used for renewable energy installations, the Metro requirement that 1 percent of construction costs on projects of a certain size be used for commissioned artwork, and an aspirational goal that zoo bond-funded construction projects achieve 15 percent participation from minority-owned, women-owned, emerging small business, and service-disabled veteran-owned firms.
-The committee also strives to maintain a focus on the visitor experience and how its recommendations impact this crucial component.
+The committee was required to report annually to the Metro Council regarding the progress of the zoo bond measure improvements, spending trends and cost projections, and project modifications.
+In addition to the bond reporting requirements, the committee reviewed other requirements and goals for the program including the state requirement that 1.5 percent of construction costs on eligible projects be used for renewable energy installations, the Metro requirement that 1 percent of construction costs on projects of a certain size be used for commissioned artwork, and an aspirational goal that zoo bond-funded construction projects achieve 15 percent participation from minority-owned, women-owned, emerging small business, and service-disabled veteran-owned firms.

-This report includes the committee's recommendations from the report issued in April 2020 that covered the calendar year 2019 (2019 Findings and Recommendations), and provides an update on the outcomes of those recommendations as applicable.
-Attached to this report, Appendix A contains information on completed projects and background on the bond initiation process and early planning stages.
-This 2020 calendar year report, provides information about ongoing projects.
-For the final report, anticipated in fall 2021, the committee intends to update Appendix A to capture key outcomes of all projects and the bond program as a whole, particularly those related to the three main objectives of the ballot measure - animal welfare, conservation education, and infrastructure and sustainability - and to document any project development or construction challenges.
+This report provides the committee's summary review of the bond program since inception, including the additional requirements and goals described above.
+Appendix A contains more detailed information on the completed projects and background on the bond initiation process and early planning stages.
+Throughout the report, the committee focused on the three main objectives of the ballot measure-animal welfare, conservation education, and infrastructure and sustainability-and documentation of project development or construction challenges.